ehardway/processBackupEmails/README.md

 - Debian Linux Server
 - Postfix
 - Fetchmail
-- MySQL
-- PHP
 - Apache
+- Python

 ## Theory Of Operation
 1. ShadowProtect sends out emails to a dedicated email account.
 2. Fetchmail downloads the emails and forwards it locally to postfix.
 3. Postfix process the email using a postfix filter/hook which copies the email into a text file stored in a directory.
-4. A PHP script run via cron parses these backup report email's into a MySQL database.
-5. Another PHP script run via cron determines the status of each backup job and generates a web based dashboard.
+4. Python script process emails and generates a web page.